 CLASSIFICATION NUMBER 1336

 The Assistant Director of Human Resources, Benefits provides a full range of human resource benefits management services for faculty and staff employees and develops, monitors, and implements employee, fringe, and voluntary benefits programs for University faculty and staff.
-The Assistant Director of Human Resources, Benefits has specific responsibilities in the areas of health care insurance, life and long-term disability insurance, retirement programs, long-term care insurance, workers’ compensation benefits, and the Family & Medical Leave Act (FMLA).
+The Assistant Director of Human Resources, Benefits has specific responsibilities in the areas of health care insurance, life and long-term disability insurance, long-term care insurance, workers’ compensation benefits, and the Family & Medical Leave Act (FMLA).
 The Assistant Director prepares special projects and management reports as directed.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A Bachelor's degree in Human Resource Management, Business Administration, or a related field is required; status as a Certified Employee Benefits Specialist (CEBS) is preferred.

 Experience: At least three years responsible personnel experience in the public or private sector, with an emphasis on employee fringe benefits programs and laws is required.